Canada extends manhunt for suspect in stabbing spree that killed 10

 Canada police investigating reports of shooting in Saskatchewan

-(Reporting by David Stobbe in James Smith Cree Nation and Ismail Shakil in Ottawa; Writing by Daniel Trotta; Editing by Lincoln Feast.)
+(Reporting by David Stobbe in James Smith Cree Nation and Ismail Shakil in Ottawa; Writing by Doina Chiacu; Editing by Lincoln Feast and Deepa Babington)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.